Predicting the new normal of self storage

 Smart service pivoting

-Another existing flaw that we discussed earlier is the nature of self-storage and the prevalence of high-contact surfaces.
-During the pandemic, businesses from many sectors have adopted contact-free services, and self-storage is no different.
-Online payments, removal services, as well as contact-free move ins and move outs have all made sure that the customer and the business are comfortable working together.
+Another existing flaw that we discussed earlier is the nature of self storage and the prevalence of high-contact surfaces.
+During the pandemic, businesses from many sectors have adopted contact-free services, and self storage is no different.
+Online payments, removal services, as well as contact-free move-ins and move-outs have all made sure that the customer and the business are comfortable working together.
 Not only have these methods reduced the need for face-to-face interactions but they’ve also proven that they function well, and are oftentimes even more convenient for both the customer and the storage operator.
 It would make sense for businesses to continue offering this service, as it has become extremely popular and can help significantly reduce the staff costs.

 Arguably the largest hurdle still to overcome is how to eliminate the danger of high-contact surfaces and ventilation.
 Necessity does indeed drive innovation, and companies around the world are already creating new technology to help businesses past this last obstacle.
 New sanitation technologies have started to pop up, most notably newer, more advanced HVAC systems that incorporate UV disinfection.
-Moreover there have been products like the C-Astra robot, which claims to use multiple UV lamps to kill 99% of viruses, that have been used in hospitals, but are also fit for retail spaces and possibly self-storage facilities.
-Self-storage businesses have also leveraged the use of cloud technologies to benefit the running of their services, and should continue to do this, both for convenience and to reduce face-to-face interactions.
+Moreover, there have been products like the C-Astra robot, which claims to use multiple UV lamps to kill 99% of viruses, that have been used in hospitals, but are also fit for retail spaces and possibly storage facilities.
+Self storage businesses have also leveraged the use of cloud technologies to benefit the running of their services, and should continue to do this, both for convenience and to reduce face-to-face interactions.

-Related Articles: Is your Self-Storage Business COVID-Ready?
+Related Article: Is your Self Storage Business COVID-Ready?

 At Storeganise, we make your business more efficient, automating every aspect of your self storage service.
 This includes facility and tenant management, online booking, monthly billing, tracking occupancy rates, and much more.